-Kate joined Jones Emery as an articled student in October 2019.
-She graduated with her JD from the Schulich School of Law at Dalhousie University in May 2018 and then immediately plunged into an LLM (also at Dalhousie), which culminated in a 230-page behemoth contemplating whether or not the Charter of Rights and Freedoms applies to the Canadian Anti-Doping Program.
-Previously, Kate obtained a BA in English (Carleton, 2007) and an MA in English (University of Victoria, 2009), which indicates she has a propensity for ruining the utility of a general degree by continuing in school (or, possibly, that she just really likes reading).
+Kate joined Jones Emery as an articled student in October 2019 and was called to the bar in 2020.
+She received her JD in 2018 from the Schulich School of Law at Dalhousie University and then immediately plunged into an LLM (Dalhousie, 2020), contemplating whether or not the Charter of Rights and Freedoms applies to the Canadian Anti-Doping Program.
+Kate also has a BA in English (Carleton, 2007) and an MA in English (University of Victoria, 2009).
+She has a propensity to ruin the utility of a general degree by continuing her education in specialized topics (and also she really likes reading).

 Kate grew up in rural Nova Scotia.
 She likes to spend as much time as possible outside running, skiing, or biking.
 She perhaps has an unhealthy addiction to chocolate, and is always happy to escape to faraway lands for adventures.